tshuttles/austin/README.md

 Welcome to the Austin CLI!
 This is my first project as a Flatiron Student.

-This application pulls information from Trip Advisor's Banff website https://www.tripadvisor.com/Attractions-g30196-Activities-Austin_Texas.html, which lists 30 different attractions that Austin, Texas, has to offer!
+This application pulls information from Trip Advisor's Austin website https://www.tripadvisor.com/Attractions-g30196-Activities-Austin_Texas.html, which lists 30 different attractions that Austin, Texas, has to offer!
 Austin is a great, quickly-developing city filled with great food, culture, history, and tech.
 Find out which attractions you're interested in most and then make your dream trip a reality!

 ## Installation